 PBR Rock Bar & Grill at the Miracle Mile Shops at Planet Hollywood

-Also located in the Miracle Mile Shops and with its own entrance right on the Strip, the PBR Rock Bar & Grill (Professional Bull Riders, not Pabst Blue Ribbon) has a $4.95 breakfast special from 8 a.m. to 11 a.m. daily, and it includes two eggs, choice of bacon or sausage, seasoned potatoes with peppers and onions, and Texas toast.
+Also located in the Miracle Mile Shops and with its own entrance right on the Strip, the PBR Rock Bar & Grill (Professional Bull Riders, not Pabst Blue Ribbon) has a $5.95 breakfast special from 8 a.m. to noon daily, and it includes two eggs any style, choice of bacon or sausage patties, mixed fruit, and Texas toast.

 Pro tip: Get a table on the Strip-side patio for some stellar people-watching, regardless of the time of day.